ArfianID/Hewan-Langka-App/README.md

      ## Features
 - [x] Display splash screen
 - [x] Display images and information in the Format list
-- [x] A detail page appears when an item is clicked
 - [x] Display images and information on the detail page
 - [x] Display page about